caelum/vraptor-dash/README.markdown

-## vraptor-freemarker
+## vraptor-dash

-A simple freemarker engine for rendering templates from within jar files, or rendering email etc.
+A dashboard with several tools for your vraptor project.

 # installing

-Vraptor-freemarker.jar can be downloaded from mavens repository, or configured in any compatible tool:
+It's possible to download its jar from maven's repository (see mvnrepository.com) or any other compatible tool such as maven (gradle, ivy and so on):

 		<dependency>
 			<groupId>br.com.caelum.vraptor</groupId>
-			<artifactId>vraptor-freemarker</artifactId>
+			<artifactId>vraptor-dash</artifactId>
 			<version>1.0.0</version>
 			<scope>compile</scope>
 		</dependency>

-# usage for rendering pages

-@Resource
+# Configuring

+Add the entity to your hibernate.cfg.xml:

+	br.com.caelum.vraptor.dash.statement.Statement

+Create a component that implements StatementAwareUser:

+	@Component
-public class DashboardController {
+	public class StatementCheck implements StatementAwareUser {

 		private final User user;
-	private final Freemarker freemarker;

-	public DashboardController(User user, Freemarker freemarker) {
+		public StatementCheck(User user) {
 			this.user = user;
-		this.freemarker = freemarker;
 		}

-	@Path("/admin/dashboard")
-	@Get
-	public void list() throws IOException, TemplateException {
+		public boolean canCreateStatements() {
-		freemarker.use("dashboard").with("currentUser", user).render();
+			return true; // this is the admin user who is capable of seeing all statements and creating new ones. this is "GOD" }
 	}

-}

-# usage for rendering emails

-String body = freemarker.use("send_mail_notification").with("currentUser", user).getContent();
+# Accessing

+Go to /dash/statements

-# help
+# Help

-Get help from vraptor developers and the community at vraptor mailing list.
+Get help at VRaptor's mailing list